YagoLopez/pizza-puzzle-yago-lopez/README.md

 ## Functionality

-- The project uses [https://firebase.google.com](Firebase Database) as **persistance mechanism**
+- The project uses [Firebase Database](https://firebase.google.com) as **persistance mechanism**

 - Firebase is a **Realtime Database** based in WebSockets (It keeps a communication channel open between client and server, instead of the request/response HTTP protocol)
-- Because of this you can open two different browser instances, modify data in one of them and data will be broadcasted and synchronized with all clients in real-time
+- Because of this you can open two different browser instances, modify data in one of them and data will be broadcasted and synchronized with any client in real-time

 - When a user sing-up, he is persisted to the database and his likes counter is initialised to zero